8 Coffee Barista Skills: How to Elevate Your Coffee Game

 You’d better have a flexible schedule if you want to advance and fulfill your duties.

-Since foodservice can get messy especially on holidays and weekends, you may need to wait for relief to come in (the next shift) before you can clean up your stations, do your dishes, take your trash out, and get out of there.
+Since food service can get messy, especially on holidays and weekends, you may need to wait for relief to come in (the next shift) before you can clean up your stations, do your dishes, take your trash out, and get out of there.

 That means fifteen to thirty minutes later than you planned on getting out; this is a common occurrence.

-Just don’t wear a sour frown if you don’t get out at the exact minute your shift ends, you’re still going to be paid for it anyway.
+Just don’t wear a sour frown if you don’t get out at the exact minute your shift ends; you’re still going to be paid for it anyway.

 Knowledge